nipafx/nipafx.dev/content/articles/2014-11-02-serialize-optional.md

 ---
-title: "Serialize Optional"
+title: "Serialize `Optional`"
 tags: [java-8, optional, serialization]
 date: 2014-11-02
 slug: serialize-java-optional
+intro: "A summary of why you can't serialize `Optional` and what can be done to deal with that limitation if necessary."
 description: "A summary of why you can't serialize Optional and what can be done to deal with that limitation if necessary."
 searchKeywords: "serialize optional"
-featuredImage: question-mark-written
+featuredImage: serialize-optional
+repo: demo-serialize-optional
 ---

-In [a recent post](http://blog.codefx.org/jdk/dev/why-isnt-optional-serializable/) I explained why we can't serialize Optional.
+In [a recent post](why-isnt-java-optional-serializable) I explained why we can't serialize Optional.
 But what if, after all that, we still really, really want to?
 Let's see how to come as close as possible.

-### Update

-This is part of a series of posts about Optional:

--   [Intention Revealing Code With Java 8’s New Type Optional](intention-revealing-code-java-8-optional): Use Optional everywhere instead of null (which should be rare in the first place).
--   [The Design Of Optional](http://blog.codefx.org/jdk/dev/design-optional/): How the expert group came to the decision to include Optional in Java 8.
--   [Why Isn’t Optional Serializable?](http://blog.codefx.org/jdk/dev/why-isnt-optional-serializable/): Well, why isn't it?
--   [Serialize Optional](http://blog.codefx.org/jdk/serialize-optional/): What to do if you really want to serialize it anyways.

-### Overview

-This post first takes a look at possible scenarios in which we want to serialize Optional and then presents a serializable wrapper for it.
+We'll first take a look at possible scenarios in which we want to serialize Optional and then present a serializable wrapper for it.
+(By the way, the next release of [LibFX](tag:libfx) will contain that wrapper.)
-Finally, bringing both together, it shows solutions for the different scenarios.
+Finally, bringing both together, we'll see solutions for the different scenarios.
-The post relies on the [concepts of serialization](http://blog.codefx.org/jdk/concepts-serialization/) and especially the [serialization proxy pattern](java-serialization-proxy-pattern), which I described recently.

-I created a [demo project at GitHub](https://github.com/CodeFX-org/demo-serialize-optional) which contains the complete code of the involved classes and a demonstration on how to use them.
-Check it out for more details.
-The next release of [LibFX](http://blog.codefx.org/cat/libfx/) will also contain the serializable wrapper from that project.

-[toc exclude=Overview|Disclaimer|Update]

 ## When To Serialize Optional

-Do restate the facts: Optional does not implement Serializable.
+Do restate the facts: `Optional` does not implement `Serializable`.
 And it is final, which prevents us from creating a serializable subclass.

-<contentimage slug="question-mark-written"></contentimage>

 There are at least two scenarios which require to serialize an Optional: